sio/parrot38/SPECIFICATION.md

 - Value: all text after double colon until the line break.

 Keys and their value meanings/formats are not subject to this specification.
-Key names and handling their values is delegated to parser implementations.
+Key names and handling of their values is delegated to parser implementations.

 ## ESCAPING parrot38 STATEMENTS WITHIN THE BLOG POST